jayasuryat/Rick-and-Morty/README.md

 - [x] Migrate to `Jetpack Compose`
 - [ ] Improve router implementation
 - [ ] Add animations to the `Jetpack Compose` implemtation

+## Getting started
+This project doesn't require setting up any API key and can be built and run using the latest version of Android Studio Arctic Fox (stable channel) (tested with 2020.3.1 Patch 3).
+You just need to clone the project and are pretty much ready to go.

+## API
+All of the data and images presented in this app are sourced from [The Rick and Morty API](https://rickandmortyapi.com/).
+Huge thanks to [Axel Fuhrmann](https://github.com/afuh) for this.